 Ellen passed away March 8 2020 after a lengthy battle with cancer.

 While we mourn her passing, Ellen’s work has not come to an end.
-In memory of Ellen and her leadership in the environmental movement, we are launching the Ellen Zimmerman Award.
-This will be an annual award in the form of a commemorative ceramic art piece and a $1,000 gift awarded to an individual, celebrating and supporting their outstanding contributions to environmental conservation and education in the Upper Columbia Region.
+In memory of Ellen and her leadership in the environmental movement, every year we present the Ellen Zimmerman Award.
+This is an annual award in the form of a commemorative ceramic art piece and a $1,000 gift awarded to an individual, celebrating and supporting their outstanding contributions to environmental conservation and education in the Upper Columbia Region.

 Join us as we continue Ellen’s work: